sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xdg-user-dirs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Handles user special directories
+Short desc    : Handles user special directories
 URL          : http://freedesktop.org/wiki/Software/xdg-user-dirs
-Лицензия     : GPLv2+ and MIT
+License      : GPLv2+ and MIT
-Описание     : Contains xdg-user-dirs-update that updates folders in a users
+Descript     : Contains xdg-user-dirs-update that updates folders in a users
              : homedirectory based on the defaults configured by the administrator.
 ```